simonkruger10/TV2-Semesterprojekt/README.md

       **NOTE: It is imperative that you remember your password**

 3. In IntelliJ open the database tool window (View | Tool Windows | Database).
 4. Click on the "Data Source Properties".
-Then, add a PostgresSQL database (Data Source | PostgresSQL) to the project.
+Then, add a PostgresSQL database to the project.
    Change the username to "postgres", and the password to the one you chose when installing PostgresSQL.
 Don’t change the database name.

    **Download the database driver, if prompted in the bottom of the window.**